Bitter Blood: Aftermath

-In the wake of the deaths on June 3, 1985, forensics analysis began on the bodies of Fritz, Susie, John, and Jim.
-Both boys were found to have high levels of cyanide in their blood in addition to gunshot wounds to the head.
-It is assumed that due to the poison both children were unconscious during the police chase, and that either Susie or Fritz fatally shot them just prior to the explosion of the bomb.
+In the wake of the deaths on June 3, 1985, a forensics analysis was performed on the bodies of Fritz, Susie, John, and Jim.
+Both boys were found to have high levels of cyanide in their blood in addition to gunshot wounds to their heads.
+It is assumed that due to the poisoning, both children were unconscious during the police's chase, and either Susie or Fritz fatally shot both of them just prior to the explosion of the bomb.
 Susie's body was mangled from the waist down and many pieces of the seat were deeply embedded in her corpse.
-This led investigators to believe that the bomb was positioned underneath her seat, on the passenger side of Fritz's Blazer.
+This discovery led investigators to believe that the bomb was positioned underneath her seat, on the passenger side of Fritz's Blazer.
 Police officers found Fritz alive among the wreckage; however, he soon died from internal hemorrhaging.

 The following day, June 4, the police searched the Klenner household and found numerous firearms, explosives, and prescription drugs.
 Over 15 guns, 30,000 rounds of ammunition, grenades, illegal military equipment, and a couple of claymores were found at Fritz's house.
 The police also found a case and a half of dynamite that was stored behind the Klenner residence.
 It is assumed that the missing half-case of dynamite was the cause of the explosion in the car.
-Inside Fritz's office, the police found evidence which showed that he was an admirer of Adolf Hitler and an avid supporter of the Ku Klux Klan.
+Inside Fritz's office, the police found evidence which showed that he was an admirer of Adolf Hitler as well as an avid supporter of the Ku Klux Klan.

-While it is a common belief that Fritz Klenner had the means and the motive to commit the murders, it cannot be proven beyond a ballistics report that linked a bullet found at the scene of the Lynch killings with a gun that Klenner and Susie sold to a North Carolina gun dealer.
+While it is commonly believed that Fritz Klenner had both the means and the motive to commit the murders, it cannot be proven beyond a ballistics report that linked a bullet which was found at the scene of the Lynch killings to a gun that Klenner and Susie sold to a North Carolina gun dealer.
 Susie's role in the murders still remains unknown.
-The prevailing theories are either that she convinced Klenner to commit the murders on her behalf, and thus had foreknowledge of the crimes; or that she had none, and blindly refused to consider that Klenner was involved, seeing any attempt by the state to investigate his possible role as an unreasonable persecution.
+The prevailing theories are that she either convinced Klenner to commit the murders on her behalf, so she had foreknowledge of the crimes; or she had none, and she blindly refused to consider the possibility that Klenner was involved, seeing any attempt to investigate his possible role by the state as unreasonable persecution.

 Another figure in the case was Ian Perkins, a 21-year-old neighbor of Klenner's.
 Ian Perkins knew about Fritz's involvement in the murders of Susie's family, since he had driven Klenner to their homes.
-Perkins had been told by Klenner that the murders were a CIA operation.
-In 1985, Perkins went on trial and was sentenced to four months in jail and over five years of probation; he is currently seeking a state pardon.
+Klenner had told Perkins that the murders were a CIA operation.
+In 1985, Perkins went on trial and he was sentenced to serve four months in jail followed by over five years of probation; as of 2005, he was seeking a state pardon.
 Perkins was spared a life sentence thanks to a note from Fritz Klenner that read, "“I’ll write a paper saying you were not knowingly involved, that you believed you were on a covert mission for the government."
 The judge noted Ian's naiveté, gullibility, and immaturity as mitigating factors in his sentencing.